c3lang/c3docs-old/docs/types.md

     int! i;
-    i = 5; // Assigning a real value to i. i = IOResult.IO_ERROR!; // Assigning an optional result to i.
+    i = 5; // Assigning a real value to i. i = IOResult.IO_ERROR?; // Assigning an optional result to i.

 Only variables and return variables may be optionals.
 Function and macro parameters may not be optionals.